MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/aip-classification-and-protection.md

 Protection settings can be:

-- **Part of your label configuration,** so that users both classify and protect documents and emails simply by applying a label.
+- **Part of your label configuration**, so that users both classify and protect documents and emails simply by applying a label.
-- **Used on their own,** by applications and services that support protection but not labeling.
+- **Used on their own**, by applications and services that support protection but not labeling.

     For applications and services that support protection only, protection settings are used as [Rights Management templates](#rights-management-templates).